 People

-There are multiple departments involved in the technical development, delivery and operations of the Risk, Audit, Compliance, Controls and Incident Management applications.
-These groups are led by the Chief Technology Officer (CTO) & Chief Information Security Officer (CISO), VP Professional Services and Chief Information Officer (CIO) who report to the CEO.
+There are multiple departments involved in the technical development, delivery and operations of the Risk, Audit, Compliance, Controls, and Incident Management applications.
+These groups are led by the Chief Technology Officer (CTO) & Chief Information Security Officer (CISO), VP Professional Services and Chief Information Officer (CIO) who report to the President Executive:

 Department | Function |